borntofrappe/svelte-tutorial/README.md

 ## Actions

 Explore the `:use` directive with a series of demos.
 Create actions to [lazy load images](https://svelte.dev/repl/e81a037c763a4556a8b08d4302f84b7c?version=3.38.2), [show more information with a tooltip](https://svelte.dev/repl/a4682e449f0a4478aa4a24a804d9fe7c?version=3.38.2), [share a selection on twitter](https://svelte.dev/repl/cae85a6878114dd1a88d9fabd9f61742?version=3.38.2).

+## Countdown App

+Count down an arbitrary number of hours, minutes, seconds with a store, component binding and vector graphics.